Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: An Efficient Probabilistic Forecasting Algorithm

 {\bf Inference.} We use an ODE sampler during inference to generate forecasts.
 The ODE sampler is described as follows.
-Let $(Y_i^{\tau})_{i=0,\dots, N}$ denote the generation process, where $N$ is the number of integration steps and the superscript $\tau$ denotes the time index for which the generation/forecast is intended for.
+Let $(Y_i^{\tau})_{i=1,\dots, N-1}$ denote the generation process, where $N-1$ is the number of integration steps and the superscript $\tau$ denotes the time index for which the generation/forecast is intended for.
 Given the previous elements $(x^1, \dots, x^{T-1})$ of a time series sample, in order to generate the next element (i.e., the $T$-th element), we start with sampling the initial condition $Y_0^T$ from $\mathcal{N}(z^{T-1}, \sigma_{sam}^2 I)$ for some small $\sigma_{sam} \geq 0$, where $z^{T-1} = \mathcal{E}(x^{T-1})$.
-This is in contrast to the procedure of \cite{davtyan2023efficient}, which simply uses a mean-zero Gaussian sample instead.
-We then use an ODE solver to integrate the learned vector field along the time interval $[0, 1]$ to obtain $Y_N^T$.
-We use $\mathcal{D}(Y_N^T)$ as an estimate of $x^{T}$, and forecasting is done autoregressively.
+This is in contrast to the procedure of \citep{davtyan2023efficient}, which simply uses a mean-zero Gaussian sample instead.
+We then use an ODE solver to integrate the learned VF along the time interval $[0, 1]$ to obtain $Y_{N-1}^T$.
+We use $\mathcal{D}(Y_{N-1}^T)$ as an estimate of $x^{T}$, and forecasting is done autoregressively.

 Algorithm \ref{alg:sampling} summarizes this procedure when the sampling is done using the forward Euler scheme.
 Note that we can also use computationally more expensive numerical schemes such as the Runge-Kutta (RK) schemes.